Austin9108/Project-1_Group3/README.md

 Method: Plot on a line graph the following macroeconomic factors and look at the graphs and make conclusions

 Dataset: Market factors

+3. What do our comparisons tell us, and how are they related to household income?

+Method: Track the percent increase for household income and compare it to the percent increase of other relevant macroeconomic factors

+Dataset: Market factors

+Sources: US Census Bureau